lucamartucci/lucamartucci.github.io/index.md

 I am interested in questions motivated by the theory of computing, meaning that they are concerned with *algorithms* and *computational complexity*.

-In particular, recently I have been thinking about questions related to the topics of
+In particular, recently I have been thinking about questions related to

 * spectral and algebraic graph theory
-* applications of linear/semidefinite programming, including the Sum-of-Squares algorithms
+* applications of linear/semidefinite programming to combinatorial optimization and statistical inference problems, especially the sum-of-squares algorithms.

 You can reach me at &nbsp;***jiyu dot zhang at phd dot unibocconi dot it***